Acoustic (magazine)

 Acoustic Magazine is a British glossy monthly publication that deals only in acoustic music.

 History and profile

 Acoustic was cofounded by Hugo Montgomery-Swan, Mark Tucker and Steve Harvey in 2004.
 Harvey edited the first twenty issues of the magazine, which is part of Blaze Publishing Ltd..

 Originally bi-monthly, it is now a monthly publication and carries reviews, features, lessons, vintage guitar advice and all manner of items to do with this genre.
-Columnists include Pierre Bensusan, Maartin Allcock, Doyle Dykes, Chris Gibbons, Kevin Harding, Simon Mayor, Gordon Giltrap, and Julie Ellison.
+Columnists include Pierre Bensusan, Maartin Allcock, Doyle Dykes, Chris Gibbons, Kevin Harding, Simon Mayor, Gordon Giltrap, Matt Stevens (of The Fierce and the Dead) and Julie Ellison.